 I feel bloated and tired after eating.
-How can a dietician help me?
+How can a dietitian help me?

 A dietitian can help you work out if your symptoms need further investigation or if some dietary changes can help.

-A dietitian will help your family member identify food choices and eating behaviours that impact on their weight and provide advice on how to change these.
+A dietitian will help your family member identify food choices and eating behaviours that impact on their health and provide advice on how to change these.

 What should I expect on my first visit?